 Birds: Yellow Footed Green Pigeon, Green Billed Malkoha, Oriental Turtle Dove, White Breasted Water hen, Black necked Stork, Asian Koel, Grey headed Lapwing, Little Cormorant, Lesser Adjutant, Spotted Dove

-Apart from rhinos- the Park's prime attraction, the park also inhabits Asiatic buffalos, wild bears, leopards, etc. While the wildlife alone is extremely interesting to observe, you're in for a lot more when you visit the Sanctuary.
+Apart from rhinos- the Park’s prime attraction, the park also inhabits Asiatic buffalos, wild bears, leopards, etc. While the wildlife alone is extremely interesting to observe, you’re in for a lot more when you visit the Sanctuary.
 It is also an ideal tourist spot for bird-watching.
-With more than 2000 migratory birds, the place is a heaven-sent for birders.
-You'll find many residents as well as migratory birds such as the Indian pied Hornbill, Osprey, Hill Myna, Kalij Pheasant, etc.
+With more than 2000 migratory birds, the place is heaven-sent for birders.
+You’ll find many residents as well as migratory birds such as the Indian pied Hornbill, Osprey, Hill Myna, Kalij Pheasant, etc.

 Enjoy the jeep safaris or ride on an elephant to explore the park.
-Either way, you're going to have loads of fun.
-But if you choose to go with the elephant safari, there are more chances of you being able to get closer to the Indian Rhinoceros.
-If you're uncomfortable with the idea of an elephant safari, the jeep safaris await you.
+Either way, you’re going to have loads of fun.
+But if you choose to go on the elephant safari, there are more chances of you being able to get closer to the Indian Rhinoceros.
+If you’re uncomfortable with the idea of an elephant safari, the jeep safaris await you.